-The externship consists of 300 hours of unpaid time that the student will work in a pharmaceutical setting of the externship coordinator's discretion.
+The externship consists up to 300 hours that the student will work in a pharmaceutical setting of the externship coordinator's discretion.
+ASHP Accreditation Standards require that all students provide documentation that they have completed a minimum of 200 hours of experiential learning in at least two practice settings, with a minimum of 70 hours beyond the entry-level requirements.
+An additional 100 hour experiential is only offered to select students who meet the criteria for hospital externship.
 The pharmaceutical sites and preceptors of the Pharmacy Technician program are to be treated with the upmost courtesy and respect.
 Students will adhere to the Pharmacy Technician program dress code policy during this time.
 Students are responsible for own transportation to/from the externship site.
-Communication for tardiness and absences to the clinical site are mandatory and follow the Pharmacy Technician attendance policy timeframes.
+Communication for tardiness and absences to the experiential site are mandatory and follow the Pharmacy Technician attendance policy timeframes.
 The Pharmacy Technician program faculty will communicate regularly with preceptors to determine student progression in the program.
 Any time missed will extend the externship until the hours have been completed.